 Being overweight or obese increases the risk of high cholesterol, hypertension (high blood pressure), cardiovascular disease, angina, heart attack, and stroke.
 The prevalence of high cholesterol is greater in overweight and obese adults than those of ideal weight.
 The most recent data show that 27.3% of Utahns who were overweight and 34.5% of Utahns who were obese had high cholesterol levels compared to 19% of those who were at their ideal weight.
 This is similar for high blood pressure.
 23% of overweight and 36% of obese individuals had high blood pressure, compared to 13% of those at their ideal weight.

 Obesity has an impact on reproductive health.
 Obese women are more likely to have irregular menstrual cycles, are more likely to have hormonal contraception failure, infertility problems and may have lower success rates with infertility treatments.
 Obese men have been found to have higher rates of low sperm counts and poor sperm motility.
 In pregnancy, obese women are at increased risk for birth defects, gestational diabetes, preeclampsia, eclampsia, cesarean section, macrosomia, instrumental delivery, fetal distress, stillbirth, and early neonatal death.
 Obese pregnant women are also more likely to have longer labors and are more likely to have their labors induced or augmented.
 Women who were obese prior to pregnancy self report higher rates of postpartum depression.
 Breastfeeding rates are lower in obese women and their offspring are at a higher risk for being obese in adulthood.
-Reproductive Health.
-Women, Infants and Children (WIC)
+Visit the Reproductive Health website or the Women, Infants and Children (WIC) website for more information.